kvh/parsedatetime/README.txt

 The Calendar class has a member property named ptc which is created during the class init method to be an instance of parsedatetime_consts.CalendarConstants()

-This code is under some serious refactoring as now it appears it will have more than one user.
-Up until now I've been the only person to even look at the code so bear with me please :)

 History
 -------